Signature asymptotics, empirical processes, and optimal transport: Introduction

-The mathematical notion of a path captures the concept of a continuously time-ordered sequence of values.
+The mathematical notion of a path captures the concept of a continuous time-ordered sequence of values.
 These objects and their generalisations, occur widely throughout both pure and applied mathematics.
 For example, the analysis of the sample paths of a stochastic process forms a significant part of stochastic analysis, while time series analysis is an established tool in modern statistics.
 Abstract paths are inherently infinite-dimensional objects, and it is desirable to seek low-dimensional summaries which capture some features of interest.
-A mathematically-principled approach to effecting this has gained prominence in recent years.
+A mathematically-principled approach to effecting this has gained prominence in recent years and led several new developments in time-series analysis \cite{gyurko2013extracting, lyons2014rough, levin2013learning, morrill2020generalised}, machine learning \cite{chevyrev2016characteristic, ni2020conditional}, deep learning \cite{kidger2019deep, kidger2020neural} and more recently in kernel methods \cite{cochrane2021sk, lemercier2021distribution, cass2020computing, kiraly2019kernels}.
 This approach involves using the (path) signature transform which, in distinction to traditional methods based on sampling, is rooted in capturing the path by understanding its effects on any smooth non-linear controlled differential system.
 To be more precise, if $\gamma$ is a path of finite $1$-variation defined on the closed interval $[a,b]\subset \mathbb{R}$ into $\mathbb{R}^d$.
 Then, given a smooth collection of vector fields $\left\{ V_{i}:i=1,..,d\right\} $ on $ \mathbb{R} ^{e}$, we can in some circumstances write the response $\alpha :\left[ a,b \right] \rightarrow \mathbb{R} ^{e}$ of the controlled differential equation

 in terms of a convergent series of iterated integrals of $\gamma$; that is

 where Id denotes the identity function on $ \mathbb{R} ^{e}$.

 Using the above as motivation, we recall that the \textbf{signature} $S(\gamma)$ of $\gamma$ is defined as the collection of all iterated integrals